EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-assumes surface runoff is the sum of direct fraction of overland runoff and indirect fraction of surface water storage
+Surface runoff as the sum of the direct fraction of overland runoff and the indirect fraction of surface water storage.

 **Parameters**
 - **Fields**